mkopsnc/catalogue_qt_docker/docker-compose/README.md

 If you want to use it without authentication:
  - download, configure and build as said above
- - make sure you have opened 80 portto the ouside world on your host machine,
+ - make sure you have opened 80 port to the ouside world on your host machine,

 Otherwise, if you want to use is in secured mode, please do so:
 - set up SSL certificate